 Conductive hearing loss

 Conductive hearing loss is caused by problems in the outer and middle ear, which can prevent sounds getting through to the inner ear.
-The most common cause can be build-up of wax in the ear canal (CLICK HERE for wax removal), perforated eardrums, fluid in the middle ear, or damaged or defective ossicles.
+The most common cause can be build-up of wax in the ear canal (click here for wax removal), perforated eardrums, fluid in the middle ear, or damaged/defective ossicles.

 Sensorineural hearing loss

-This type of hearing loss happens when the delicate sensory cells or nerve fibres in the inner ear get damaged.
-This stops them transmitting sound properly.
+This type of hearing loss occurs when the delicate sensory cells or nerve fibres within the inner ear get damaged.
+This damage prevents/hinders the transmission of sound.
 The most common causes of sensorineural hearing loss are the natural process of ageing or excessive exposure to noise.
-This condition is in most cases permanent.
+This condition, in most cases is permanent.

-Even with a hearing loss you might feel that life sounds just as loud as ever.
-Some sounds – like a lawnmower – remain audible while others become harder to hear.
-Take the voices of women and children, for instance.
-You will have to work doubly hard to follow what they are saying, as their voices are softer and higher pitched than men’s voices.
+Even with hearing loss you might feel that life sounds just as loud as ever.
+Some noises, such as a lawnmower, remain audible while other sounds become harder to hear.

 How we hear sounds

-Sounds can be described as loud or soft, high-pitched or low-pitched sounds, while a double bass, or traffic in the street are examples of low-pitched sounds.
+Sounds can be described as loud or soft, high-pitched or low-pitched.

 Hearing loss makes you isolated

 We all want to feel in control of our lives.
-We all want closely knit familes, loyal friends and active lifestyles with interesting pastimes.
-But when you allow a hearing loss to go untreated, you put all these life quelities at risk.
+We all want closely knit families, loyal friends, active lifestyles and interesting pastimes.
+But when you allow a hearing loss to go untreated, you put all of these life qualities at risk.